joesingo/truthdiscovery/doc/index.rst

 Overview
 --------

-``truthdiscovery`` is a Python3 library that implements various truth-discovery algorithms.
+``truthdiscovery`` is a Python3 library that implements various truth discovery algorithms.

-A truth-discovery problem consists of
+A truth discovery problem consists of

 - a number of *sources*
 - a number of *objects*